The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 Certain information that Federal and State laws require creditors to give to borrowers relative to the terms of the credit extended.

 A signed, written order by which one party (the drawer) instructs another party (the drawee) to pay a specified sum to a third party (the payee), at sight or at a specific date.
 Typical bank drafts are negotiable instruments and are similar in many ways to checks.
-See also Drafts.
+See related question Drafts.

 The person (or bank) who is expected to pay a check or draft when it is presented for payment.